 APMG Plastics’ new fume scrubber system forms part of this strategy.
 It will neutralise acid fumes from the metal recovery processes undertaken on its site.
 Here, a variety of materials arising from the industrial sector are treated, including the chemical, pharmaceutical, electronics, and aerospace industries.

 The APMG Plastics design engineers worked closely with our client to ascertain their requirements from the system.
 The company has an aggressive growth plan and anticipates expansion.
 Therefore, to future-proof the system, extra capacity was engineered into the design.

 The fan and scrubber are designed and sized to handle a maximum flow rate of 30,000m³/hr, although they will not operate to this capacity immediately.

 Our team of engineers is available to advise on your fume scrubber requirements, just give us a call.

-APMG Plastics manufactures a range of fume scrubbers.
+APMG Plastics manufactures a range of wet scrubbers.
 On this occasion we recommended a counter current packed bed fume scrubber because it is ideal for removing noxious chemicals and corrosive fumes from process systems.